bradleyeckert/chad/verilog/doc/spif.md

 You have the option of not using a key (setting it to 0), which makes the keystream also 0 so that it doesn't decrypt anything.
+Just keep the SPI flash contents in plaintext.